-This combination of vegetable is pretty traditional and has some degree of variance depending on who taught you and where they were from.
+This combination of vegetables is pretty traditional and has some degree of variance depending on who taught you and where they were from.
 After those beautiful vegetables are all roasted up, pop them in a blender and puree until smooth but still has some small chunks in it.

-Be sure to remove the little center piece to your blender lid because the heat from the vegetables needs to escape while pureeing.
+Be sure to remove the little centerpiece to your blender lid because the heat from the vegetables needs to escape while pureeing.
 I’ve had a few hot things blow up in my face way back in my earlier years in the restaurant industry and it’s hot and super messy and the last thing you want to do is ruin this before it even gets started.

 While the vegetables are roasting I usually fabricate and roast up the chicken.
-I like to break down whole thing because it keeps my skills sharp and I like the combo of white and dark meat.
+I like to break down the whole thing because it keeps my skills sharp and I like the combo of white and dark meat.
 With all the being said if you like just white or dark meat then please use it in this recipe, no need to force a certain cut of meat on you.

-Once your chicken is broken down into breasts, legs, wings and thighs, be sure to season them very well with sea salt and fresh cracked pepper before roasting them up on both sides until golden brown in a tad bit of olive oil.
+Once your chicken is broken down into breasts, legs, wings, and thighs, be sure to season them very well with sea salt and fresh cracked pepper before roasting them up on both sides until golden brown in a tad bit of olive oil.

 We are braising this chicken so that crispy dark brown skin on the outside is crucial to assisting in the flavor department.
-Add the pureed sauced right over top of the chicken along with some good chicken stock and you’re almost there to start braising it.
+Add the pureed sauced right over the top of the chicken along with some good chicken stock and you’re almost there to start braising it.

 It’s super important to season up the braising liquid so that the chicken is super flavorful, so be sure to season it well, mix it in, pop a lid on it and braise away over low heat for about 2 ½ to 3 hours.
 See this is the old school way of slow cooking, it’s called braising, and it has more flavor!